Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Setting of the problem

-We assume the existence of finite number of typical cells consisting of fluid and solid part, i.e. there exists $m>0$ and pairs $(Y_f^i,Y_s^i)$, i.e. $(\mathcal{Y}_f^i,\mathcal{Y}_s^i)$ (we demand periodicity) for $i=1,\dots,m$, open sets with Lipschitz boundary such that (see Figure 1)
+To extend our analysis to encompass interactions between various types of poroelastic plates, including interactions between poroelastic and elastic plates, we permit our material to consist of diverse poroelastic materials.
+To this end, we assume the existence of a finite number of typical cells consisting of fluid and solid part.
+In other words, we assume that there exist $m \in \N$ and pairs $(\mathcal{Y}_f^i,\mathcal{Y}_s^i)$, $i=1,\dots,m$ of open subsets of $\mathcal{Y}$ with Lipschitz boundary such that (see Figure \ref{figure1})